f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/Tutorial/Nameservice/Application.md

 ~~~

 This is the part of the application where the effects list must be given a monomorphic type.
 There is also a requirement
-that the `Modules` type for the application be given the same order as the effects introducted.
+that the `Modules` type for the application be given the same _order_ as the effects introducted.
 This ordering problem is due
-to the fact that type level lists are used to represent the effects in `polysemy`, and there the order matters.
+to the fact that type level lists are used to represent the effects in `polysemy`, and the order matters there.
 Still, it's only a small annoyance.

 ~~~ haskell